GrindFest/GrindFest/README.md

  * character slots

 1 character slot, you can buy more for real money - character personality is important so you will not want to kill your character

+this wont work without permaprogress as anyone can just create second account

  no idea if there can be some material progress for intentional perma death as that would take long, maybe something cosmetic - like halo for sacrificing yourself